Women in Japan: Transition of social roles

 Late 19th/early 20th century depictions of Japanese women, Woman in Red Clothing (1912) and Under the Shade of a Tree (1898) by Kuroda Seiki.
 Japanese Woman (1903) by Hungarian artist Bertalan Székely.

 The extent to which women could participate in Japanese society has varied over time and social classes.
 In the 8th century, Japan had an empress, and in the 12th century during the Heian period, women in Japan could inherit property in their own names and manage it by themselves: "Women could own property, be educated, and were allowed, if discrete (sic), to take lovers."

 Countess Mutsu Ryōko, wife of notable diplomat Count Mutsu Munemitsu.
 Photographed in 1888.

 Byakuren Yanagiwara, a poet and member of the imperial family.

 From the late Edo period, the status of women declined.
-In the 17th century, the "Onna Daigaku", or "Learning for Women", by Confucianist author Kaibara Ekken, spelled out expectations for Japanese women, stating that "such is the stupidity of her character that it is incumbent on her, in every particular, to distrust herself and to obey her husband".
+In the 17th century, the "Onna Daigaku," or "The Great Learning for Women," by Confucianist author Kaibara Ekken, spelled out expectations for Japanese women, stating that "such is the stupidity of her character that it is incumbent on her, in every particular, to distrust herself and to obey her husband".

 During the Meiji period, industrialization and urbanization reduced the authority of fathers and husbands, but at the same time the Meiji Civil Code of 1898 (specifically the introduction of the "ie" system) denied women legal rights and subjugated them to the will of household heads.

 Behavioral expectations

-In interviews with Japanese housewives in 1985, researchers found that socialized feminine behavior in Japan followed several patterns of modesty, tidiness, courtesy, compliance, and self-reliance.
+In interviews with Japanese housewives in 1985, anthropologist Takie Lebra found that socialized feminine behavior in Japan followed several patterns of modesty, tidiness, courtesy, compliance, and self-reliance.
 Modesty extended to the effective use of silence in both daily conversations and activities.
 Tidiness included personal appearance and a clean home.
 Courtesy, another trait, was called upon from women in domestic roles and in entertaining guests, extended to activities such as preparing and serving tea.

-Lebra's traits for internal comportment of femininity included compliance; for example, children were expected not to refuse their parents.
+Lebra's traits included compliance; for example, children were expected not to refuse their parents.
 Self-reliance of women was encouraged because needy women were seen as a burden on others.
-In these interviews with Japanese families, Lebra found that girls were assigned helping tasks while boys were more inclined to be left to schoolwork.
+In the her interviews, Lebra found that girls were assigned helping tasks while boys were more inclined to be left to schoolwork.
 Lebra's work has been critiqued for focusing specifically on a single economic segment of Japanese women.

-Although Japan remains a socially conservative society, with relatively pronounced gender roles, Japanese women and Japanese society are quite different from the strong stereotypes that exist in foreign media or travel guides, which paint the women in Japan as 'submissive' and devoid of any self-determination.
-Another strong stereotype about Japan is that women always stay in the home as housewives and that they do not participate in public life: in reality most women are employed – the employment rate of women (age 15–64) is 73.3%.
+Although Japan remains a socially conservative society, with relatively pronounced gender roles, Japanese women and Japanese society are quite different from the strong stereotypes that exist in foreign media or travel guides, which still often paint women in Japan as 'submissive' and devoid of self-determination.
+Another stereotype about Japan is that women always stay in the home as housewives and do not participate in public life: in reality most women are employed – the employment rate of women (ages 15–64) is 73.3%.